-Cordes has also served as

-"I want to use an understanding of the aspects of structural

-biochemistry ... to answer problems in fields of pathology," he

-"I'm going to key a lot off

-David Hartman [the first blind

-person to go to medical school]

-so I don't have to reinvent the

-Cordes has also worked the

-past two years in the lab of

-treasurer of Dillon Hall and as

-pathology.
+"Notre Dame is a good place · I'm glad I came here,' 'he said.
+"Father Paul [Doyle] is a great rector.'
+Cordes has also served as treasurer of Dillon Hall and as vice president of the Notre Dame chapter of the American Chemical Society.
+The new valedictorian intends to focus his studies in medical school on biochemistry and pathology.
+"I want to use an understanding of the aspects of structural biochemistry ... to answer problems in fields of pathology," he said "I'm going to key a lot off David Hartman [the first blind person to go to medical school] so I don't have to reinvent the wheel," he said.
+Cordes has also worked the past two years in the lab of chemistry professor aul Helquist.